 When Is Interest Paid?

-Interest payments are made to you when the borrower makes payments so therefore payments are staggered throughout the month.
+During normal market conditions, interest payments are made to you when the borrower makes payments so therefore payments are staggered throughout the month.

-You can view all the statistics here.
+You can view the loan statistics here.

 What Are The Fees?

 Negative Interest Rates: Lending Works subtracts negative interest payments monthly from all lenders’ accounts.
 Lending Works has stated that they expect to charge 2% to each lender with this amount being reviewed every three months.